Leverage your BBA to specialize in accounting, analytics, or marketing

 • Accounting courses are recognized by the Chartered Professional Accounts of Ontario (CPA Ontario) prep courses for admission to the CPA Professional Education Program (CPA PEP)

-• Opportunity for general business and business accounting diploma holders to earn a degree in as little as two years through specialized workshops and courses (additional cost may apply)
+• Pathway opportunity for general business and business accounting diploma holders to earn a degree in as little as two years through specialized workshops and courses (additional cost may apply)

-• Chance to study abroad for one semester at partner universities in locations such as Austria, Finland, or Ireland
+• Chance to study abroad at partner universities in locations such as Austria, Finland, or Ireland

 Plan of Study Grid